Contributed By ASAR - Al Ruwayeh & Partners

 The Court of First Instance

-The Court of First Instance is made of several circuits/divisions, each with its separate jurisdiction.
-These divisions/circuits include: the Small Claims/Summary Court, the Administrative Court, the Civil and Commercial Government Court, the Civil and Commercial Court, the Labour Court, the Court of Rent, the Criminal Court, the Court of Personal Matters and the Court of Minors’ Affairs.
+The Court of First Instance is made up of several circuits/divisions, each with its separate jurisdiction.
+These divisions/circuits include the Small Claims/Summary Court, the Administrative Court, the Civil and Commercial Government Court, the Civil and Commercial Court, the Labour Court, the Court of Rent, the Criminal Court, the Court of Personal Matters and the Court of Minors’ Affairs.

 The Court of Appeals

 The jurisdiction of the Court of Appeals is generally limited to the review of issues being appealed from the Court of First Instance, but it is empowered to make a de novo review of appealed cases as well.
 The Court of Appeals regularly conducts trials de novo.
 Judgments rendered in the Court of Appeals are final, except for those appeals taken to and accepted by the Court of Cassation.